 Foam rolling can be a great way to warm up for—or cool down from—a workout.
 And since it feels like a massage, you might actually look for excuses to do it regularly.
-If you want to add a foam roller to your routine, you can’t go wrong with a straightforward classic like the AmazonBasics High-Density Foam Roller.
-For a more intense massage, try a gridded foam roller like the Trigger Point Performance TriggerPoint GRID Foam Roller or the TriggerPoint Handheld Massage Stick to target hard-to-reach spots.
-And if you’d prefer a relaxing treat, the Moji Heated Foam Roller is worth the splurge.
+If you want to add a foam roller to your routine, you can’t go wrong with a straightforward classic like the AmazonBasics High-Density Foam Roller (view at Amazon).
+For a more intense massage, try a gridded foam roller like the Trigger Point Performance TriggerPoint GRID Foam Roller (view at Amazon) or the TriggerPoint Handheld Massage Stick (view at Amazon) to target hard-to-reach spots.
+And if you’d prefer a relaxing treat, the Moji Heated Foam Roller (view at Amazon) is worth the splurge.

 What to Look for in a Foam Roller